-We file the Registration Statement and our Exchange Act documents and reports, including our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, electronically according to EDGAR under CIK No. 0000727920.
+We file the Registration Statement and our Exchange Act documents and reports, including our Annual Report on Form 10-K and Quarterly Reports on Form 10-Q, electronically according to EDGAR.
 The SEC maintains a website that contains reports, proxy and information statements, and other information regarding registrants that file electronically with the SEC.
 The address of the site is www.sec.gov.